InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Recycle and Dispose of Your Gadgets and Devices

 It takes a bit of research to safely recycle or dispose of an electronic device.
 Fortunately, the process is fairly straightforward.
-If your device works and is no more than a few years old, you might get some nice money for it.
+If your device works and is no more than a few years old, like a gently used router, you might get some nice money for it.

 Otherwise, national chains such as Best Buy help with batteries, phones, tablets, laptops, and even TVs.
 If you’d rather mail in items, Amazon offers a program that could be right up your alley.
 Likewise, The Battery Network offers mail-in recycling but only for cellphones and batteries.
 Apple offers both in-person and mail-in programs.